-Owanto is a Gabonese/French artist born in Paris, France.
-She was raised in Gabon and subsequently emigrated to Europe where she continued to study Philosophy, Literature and Languages at the Institut Catholique de Paris in Madrid, Spain.
+Owanto is a multi-cultural Gabonese artist born in Paris, France.
+She was raised in Gabon and subsequently emigrated to Europe where she continued to study Philosophy, Literature and Languages at the Institut Catholic de Paris in Madrid, Spain.
 She currently lives and works between Africa, Europe and the United States of America.

 Described as a multidisciplinary artist, Owanto works across a variety of media including photography, sculpture, painting, video, installation and performative works.
 She explores her personal heritage, questioning her history as the daughter of a Gabonese mother and French father.
 Furthermore, she investigates themes relating to identity politics and transformation, sequencing images from personal archives into collages, a universe that defies the laws of time and space and creates cross-cultural and transhistorical dialogues.

 Owanto’s work often addresses sensitive and somewhat taboo issues, concerning cultural and religious practices which adversely affect individuals on personal as well as social levels.